thomas-bouvier/dotfiles/README.md

 Bugs:

+- (all) LocalSend can't receive files when dns0 is enabled.
 - (coprin) Some UI elements (especially in Dolphin) are not displayed in french.

 These would be nice to have.